Scaling Playbook12 min readLast reviewed

 Before you touch Google Ads, the store has to be real.
 This is the step most dropshipping operators skip and pay for later when Google Merchant Center suspends them.

 Domain and SSL.
-Custom domain.
-SSL active.
-No .myshopify.com URL on production.
+Custom domain, SSL active, no .myshopify.com URL on production.

-The store needs to look like a normal ecommerce business.
 If it looks like a dropshipper, Google's compliance team will treat it like one.

 Phase 2: Merchant Center setup (week 0)